dotnet/msbuild/documentation/specs/proposed/BuildCheck-Architecture.md

 BuildCheck can source this data either offline from the binlog, or as a plugged logger during the live build execution.
 Choice was made to support both modes.

-The actuall OM exposed to users will be translating/mapping/proxying the underlying MSBuild OM snd hence the implementation details and actual extent of the data (whether internal or public) will be hidden.
+The actual OM exposed to users will be translating/mapping/proxying the underlying MSBuild OM and hence the implementation details and actual extent of the data (whether internal or public) will be hidden.

 ## Execution Modes